xpack/web-doxygen/website/docs/manual/pages/commands.md

 </div>

-<p>Note that the lines containing the block markers will not be included, so the output will be:</p>
+Note that the lines containing the block markers will not be included, so the output will be:

 <div class="doxyProgramListing">